arnicas/interactive-vis-course/Week3/README.md

 Send me the gist, "Week 3: Cleaned data file"

 **Homework 2:** (10pt) Based on what you know about data binding now, how would you make your `<p>` creation from last week's homework the D3 way?
-Redo the example in [create_p_from_data.html](../Week2/create_p_from_data.html) using a d3 "enter" approach in place of the forEach loop.
-Extra credit: Sort your data by one of the columns in the data before you make the `<p>` tags.
-(4pt)
+Redo the example in [create_p_from_data.html](../Week2/create_p_from_data.html) using a d3 "data().enter().append()" approach in place of the forEach loop.
+Extra credit (4pt): Sort your data by one of the columns in the data before you make the `<p>` tags.
+(10, extra 4).

 Send me the gist, "Week 3: My Data the D3 Way."
 (10pt, extra 4pt)

-**Homework 3**: (25pt, Build your own styled table from your CSV data, using the model in d3_tabulate_function.html, (or EXTRA EXTRA CREDIT, 8pt using d3_tabulate_function_sortable.html).
+**Homework 3**: (25pt), Build your own styled table from your CSV data, using the model in d3_table.html.
 Sort the data in a reasonable default way for display before it goes into the table.
-Style it so it looks good, with tips from the articles and links above on style ideas (start using colors and styles from the UNICEF Style Guide.)
+Style it so it doesn't look plain, with tips from the articles and links above on style ideas (start using colors and fonts from the UNICEF Style Guide.)
 Make the header on the page appropriately explain your data table.
-Add more text to the page to help explain, identifying your source, etc. (25pts, XXCredit 8pts)
+Add more text to the page to help explain, identifying your source, etc. (25pts)

 Send me the gist, "Week 3: Basic D3 Table."